 Genes currently under investigation include suicide gene (HSV-tk-gancyclovir, immune-modulatory cytokine genes (IL-2, GM-CSF, IL-12) and tumour suppressor genes (p16, p21, p53, FHIT).
-Delivery vehicles under investigation include viral and non-viral systems.48 Viral vector systems include those based on adenoviruses, retroviruses, defective adenoviruses, adeno-associated virus, and herpes virus.
-Various techniques are being developed to enhance the viral infection efficiency and selectivity of tumour cells such as using bispecific antibodies that recognize domains of a viral vector as well as the EGFR and using a modified viral vector that recognizes the integrins of the $\alpha_2\beta_1$ and $\alpha_3\beta_1$ class frequently overexpressed in HNSCC.
+Delivery vehicles under investigation include viral and non-viral systems.
+Viral vector systems include those based on adenoviruses, retroviruses, defective adenoviruses, adeno-associated virus, and herpes virus.
+Various techniques are being developed to enhance the viral infection efficiency and selectivity of tumour cells such as using bispecific antibodies that recognize domains of viral vector as well as the EGFR and using a modified viral vector that recognize integrins of the $\alpha_2\beta_1$ and $\alpha_3\beta_1$ class frequently overexpressed in HNSCC.
 Non-viral gene delivery systems include liposomes and naked DNA.
-Other modality is 'non-gene' gene therapy using agents to restore the DNA binding function of key growth-regulatory elements or to target pathways that affect the ability of the p53 binding protein, Mdm2, to degrade p53.
-Targets under investigation include the inhibition of tumour angiogenesis as this will decrease the vascular support required for tumour growth and support.
-A novel gene therapy approach uses an adenovirus called ONYX-015 which lacks the E1B region of the virus.
+Other modality is 'non-gene gene therapy' using agents to restore the DNA binding function of key growth-regulatory elements or to target pathways that affect the ability of p53 binding protein, Mdm2, to degrade p53.
+Targets under investigation include the inhibition of tumour angiogenesis as this will decrease vascular support required for tumour growth and support.
+A novel gene therapy approach uses adenovirus called ONYX-015 which lacks the E1B region of the virus.
 The E1B region normally binds and inactivates p53 and is needed for viral replication in normal cells.
-The ONYX-015 lacks E1B and therefore only infects cells that lack functional p53 leading to apoptosis.49 spread is fundamental to the definition and spread of malignancy, these spreading factors are coded and can be detected at enzymatic, cytoplasmic m-RNA and DNA levels.
-It is hoped that the "profile" of spreading factors for a tumour 43 may provide an index to later prognosis and survival, and perhaps even provide therapeutic interventions with anti-metastatic factors to supplement the growing armamentarium available to the surgical oncologist.
+The ONYX-015 lacks E1B and therefore only infects cells that lack functional p53 leading to apoptosis.

-The escape of malignant cells from the local host tissues, metastasis, penetration and then the successful acquisition of the distant host environment by a sequential enzyme activation is also coded by specific proto-oncogene activation and tumour suppressor gene deactivation.
-Overcoming the extra-cellular barriers to tumour
+The escape of malignant cells from the local host tissues, metastasis, penetration and then the successful acquisition of the distant host environment by sequential enzyme activation is also coded by specific proto-oncogene activation and tumour suppressor gene deactivation.
+The over-coming of the extracellular barriers to tumour spread is fundamental to the definition and spread of malignancy, these spreading factors are coded and can be detected at enzymatic, cytoplasmic mRNA and DNA levels.
+It is hoped that the "profile" of spreading factors for a tumour may provide an index to later prognosis and survival, and perhaps even provide therapeutic interventions with anti-metastatic factors to supplement the growing armamentarium available to the surgical oncologist.